 Our program is influenced by our Warrandyte community.
 Our centre believes that all children and families play a vital role within preschool education by contributing, sharing and respecting others (being).
 That we feel a sense of belonging within our community, and that we are all constantly growing, evolving, questioning, contributing and connecting with out community (becoming).

 Play is the basis of our preschool learning.
-Through play the children learn how to expand their mind through experiment/problem solving, explore, hypothesize, discover, test and modify their ideas, apply and communicate their understanding.
+Through play the children learn how to expand their minds through experiment/problem solving, exploring, hypothesising, discovering, testing and modifying their ideas, applying and communicating their understanding.
 Our quality North Warrandyte bush based centre makes all these developments so much fun!